kshitijalwadhi/COP290_AudioProcessingLibrary/Subpart 2/README.md

 ## Performance Evaluation

 For evaluating the performance, we make use of the `performance` and `pthread_performance` executables generated.
-By running these executables, we get the time taken by our implementations dumped into .dat files in the directory.
-These dat files are further used by the graphing scripts to make the required plots.
+By running these executables, we get the time taken by our implementations dumped into `.dat` files in the directory.
+These `.dat` files are further used by the graphing scripts to make the required plots.

+To obtain the `.eps` and `.png` plots which compare the various implementations, type `gnuplot` in your terminal to enter the `gnuplot` environment.
+There are two scripts, one for each of the following plots:
+- Performance on varying number of threads.
+To obtain this plot, run the following command:

+  `load "pthread_script"`
+- Performance across various implementations (naive, pthread, openblas, mkl).
+To obtain this plot, run the following command:
+`load "script"`

 More about the evaluation details and the graphs are given in the [report](COP290_Task1_Performance.pdf).